Mr-Muhammad-Kashan/Battery-Z/README.md

 3. Submit a pull request with a clear description of your changes and their purpose.
 4. Follow the [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a respectful and inclusive community. 🤝

----

-## 📜 License

-Battery-Z is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as you see fit! 🗳️

----

 ## 🙌 Acknowledgments